-Our goal is to ensure that we do not disrupt anyone from using Hip.
-However, in order to protect our community, we may occasionally need to restrict or suspend an account if we're concerned with issues which may negatively impact our members.
+While we aim to ensure that all members' experience using Hip is smooth, in order to protect our community, we may occasionally need to restrict or suspend an account if we are concerned with issues that may negatively impact our members.

-- Non-payment of orders you've placed (or auctions or offers that you've won)
+- Non-payment of orders placed or auctions or offers that you've won

 - Non-payment of selling fees to Hip